tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/wordforms.rst

     walking > walk

-There is a bundled ``spelldump`` utility that helps you create a dictionary file in the format Sphinx can read from source ``.dict`` and ``.aff`` dictionary files in ``ispell`` or ``MySpell`` format (as bundled with OpenOffice).
+There is a bundled ``spelldump`` utility that helps you create a dictionary file in the format Manticore can read from source ``.dict`` and ``.aff`` dictionary files in ``ispell`` or ``MySpell`` format (as bundled with OpenOffice).